top of page

 Which solar panel wiring configuration is most efficient?

-Do I need special equipment for series or parallel solar panel wiring?
+Do I need special equipment for series or parallel solar wiring?

 Is series solar panel wiring less expensive?